mohamed-naser-awd/mohamed-naser-awd/README.md

 ---

 ### 💡 What I'm working on:
-- Search Engine at azcare.ai
+- Search engine at azcare.ai
+- Maintain multi cloud infrastructure using Azure, GCP, AWS and OVH

 ### What I worked on:
 - Building **multi-tenant eCommerce** solutions that scale and integrate seamlessly.